Harshit-Kandoi/flask---Todo-website/README.md

 3. documention - Flask, Flask-SQLAlchemy
 4. Chatgpt.

-# This project is still in a develooping phase, for now to can intract with the interface but with time we can deploy more advance features.
+# This project is still in a develooping phase, for now you can interact with the interface but with time we can deploy more advance features.